G. K. Butterfield: Political positions

 As a member of the House Committee on Energy and Commerce, Butterfield advocated for the American Clean Energy and Security Act.
 He supports "a market-based approach to capping carbon emissions" and wants to broaden the United States' sources of energy.
 On his website, Butterfield stresses the need to find more clean and domestic sources of energy.

-A strong supporter of civil rights, Butterfield advocated renewal of the Voting Rights Act and "introduced a bill calling for the Capitol Visitor's Center to acknowledge the slave labor used to build the Capitol."
+A strong supporter of civil rights, Butterfield advocated renewal of the Voting Rights Act and "introduced a bill calling for the Capitol Visitor Center to acknowledge the slave labor used to build the Capitol."

 Originally endorsing John Edwards for the 2008 Democratic Party presidential nomination, Butterfield endorsed Barack Obama in January 2008.

 In 2009, Butterfield introduced the Don't Let the Bed Bugs Bite Act "to assist states in carrying out inspections of lodging facilities, train inspection personnel, contract with a commercial exterminator; educate owners and staff at lodging facilities."
 He also passed H.R.
 4252 "[t]o amend the Small Business Act to change the net worth amount under the small business program for socially and economically disadvantaged individuals from $750,000 to $978,722, and for other purposes."

 Butterfield supported the Affordable Care Act, and worked with the Energy and Commerce Committee to help write the legislation.
 During the discussion of the bill in Congress, he complained about the lack of cooperation from Republicans.

 Butterfield supports increasing taxes for higher-income families while decreasing taxes for middle- and low-income families.
 Although he is an advocate for using government stimulus in order to improve the economy, he wants to reduce government regulations on the private sector.

 In 2008, Planned Parenthood gave Butterfield an 80% rating.
 In 2009, Butterfield supported the interests of NARAL Pro-Choice America 100% of the time.
 He identifies as pro-choice on abortion, and especially supports legalized abortion when the life of the woman is in danger or if the pregnancy is a result of rape or incest.
 He called the day that the Supreme Court overturned Roe v.
 Wade a "sad day".

 Butterfield has repeatedly voted against defining marriage as being between one man and one woman, voting against the Marriage Protection Act of 2004 and constitutional marriage amendments in 2004 and 2006.
 He has voted to ban job discrimination based on sexual orientation, and in 2010 voted for the repeal of Don't Ask Don't Tell.